Endride: Other characters

 Shun's adopted father.
 A scientist and a business man, Kazunobu was struggling to get some recognition in the scientific community, in the hopes of providing a better life for his wife and future child.
 He discovered Endora when he was examining the crystal that his wife had discovered, where he met Emilio's biological father, Alzerm, and Delzaine.
 He discovered that Alzerm was fascinated with the surface, and enticed him with stories about their technological prowess in order to gain his favor.
 Kazunobu also had a particular interest in the Warp Particles and Warp Relics in Endora, and used Alzerm to transfer the Warp Particles to the surface, so that he could study them, in exchange for restoring the ruins of Babel, with the false promise of a brighter future for Endora.
 When Shun was a baby, he fell sick from an outbreak and because he was born with a weak body his condition only worsened, Delzaine gave his son to the scientist in the hopes of curing his illness, but instead of returning Shun to his biological family, Asanaga decided to raise Shun himself, after his wife's initial pregnancy suffered complications, and the child died.
-Though he and Shun aren't related, Kazunobu considers him to be his "precious son", and wanted them to move together as a family.
+Though he and Shun are not related, Kazunobu considers him to be his "precious son", and wanted them to move together as a family.
 He revealed to Shun that his work with the Warp Particles was used to help better the lives of the people on the surface, build his enterprise, as well as enabled him to pay the medical bills for treating his son's deadly illness, and wanted Shun to carry on his work.
 However, when Shun refused to follow his adopted father's footsteps, after discovering his true nature, Kazunobu warned Shun not to interfere with his plans because he would be forced to kill him too.
 Kazunobu was the one who killed Emilio's biological father, in order to take a sample of his body and create his own Warp Relic.
 In the end, Kazunobu was killed by Emilio at the ruins of Tir na Nog.